Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Enable Use Control Wizard Button on the Toolbar above and select Insert Chart Tool from the Controls group.

-3. Draw a Chart in a rectangular shape, large enough to show the formatting (like Value Labels, Title, etc.) we are going to do, like the sample image given above.
+3. Draw a Chart in a rectangular shape, large enough to show the formatting (like Value Labels, Title, etc.), like the sample image above.

 4. Select Queries from the View group from the Wizard control and select UnionPieChart from the displayed query list.